LSped/asreview-insights-metrics-comparability-main/README.md

 ## Plots

-A new plot is outputed, which can be displayed by running the command below in the command line:
+A new plot can now be outputed, which can be displayed by running the command below in the command line:

 ```
 asreview plot cm YOUR_ASREVIEW_FILE.asreview